smartlegionlab/clipassgen/README.md

 ### Install and use:

 `pip install clipassgen`

-- `clipassgen`
+`clipassgen`

-> On some systems, when running the command `pip install clipassgen` an error occurs, you can solve it like this `pip install clipassgen --break-system-packages`
+On some systems, when running the command `pip install clipassgen` an error occurs, you can solve it like this

+`pip install clipassgen --break-system-packages`

+`clipassgen`

 or: